 Wages and Benefits

 Safeguarding the environment for the benefit of all peoples now and in the future is a matter of increasing concern in the academic community as well as in society generally.
-Vendors shall make every effort to demonstrate environmentally responsible practices and production methods, and meet well-established certification standards.
-This would include minimization of waste products, use of postconsumer recycled materials, energy efficiency, and the durability, biodegradability, and reparability of the products received from the vendor by the university.
+Suppliers shall make every effort to demonstrate environmentally responsible practices and production methods, and meet well-established certification standards.
+This would include minimization of waste products, use of postconsumer recycled materials, energy efficiency, and the durability, biodegradability, and reparability of the products received from the supplier by the university.

 Employee Education and Training

-Vendors shall provide a working environment that encourages workers to take advantage of educational enhancement opportunities at the university or elsewhere.
+Suppliers shall provide a working environment that encourages workers to take advantage of educational enhancement opportunities at the university or elsewhere.
 Employers are encouraged to allow flexibility in work schedules to accommodate those workers who wish to pursue programs of study that may interfere with regular work hours.
 Employers are encouraged to maintain company-sponsored scholarship, paid leave, or tuition support programs and reduce financial barriers to attaining education.
 Training programs should promote competency in current employee jobs and should seek to provide training in skill sets required for promotion to a higher level position, including English-language training programs.

 Every employee shall be treated with dignity and respect.
 Conflicts between employees and employers should be reconciled as amicably and transparently as possible, without the use of coercion or intimidation.
 Employees should have the right to express opinions or report complaints as they see fit without retaliation or the threat of reprisal.